lucasktlee/posts/published/spa-indemnities.md

     </tr>
 </table>

-Seller(s), and to a lesser extent purchaser(s), do not want to be bothered with every small claim that might arise from a minor breach of the covenants or representations and warranties in the stock purchase agreement.
+Seller(s), and to a lesser extent purchaser(s), do not want to be bothered with every small claim that might arise from a minor breach of the covenants or representations and warranties in the acquisition agreement.
 They will often negotiate what is called a “<span lang="la">de minimis</span>” threshold.
 Essentially, if your claim is below the <span lang="la">de minimis</span> threshold, you are not entitled to make a claim under the indemnity obligations, because it’s just too small.
 See, for example, a $25,000 claim on a transaction with a purchase price of $2 billion, essentially a 0.00125% of purchase price claim.

 The relevant clause in the acquisition agreement will often look something like the following: